Texas State University: Transition to FBS

 In the summer of 2007, university president Denise Trauth created the Athletic Strategic Planning Committee with the purpose of evaluating a move for the football team to go to the Football Bowl Subdivision (FBS).
 The committee released its final report in November 2007 which included a series of tasks that would need to be completed to make the move.
 The university called its efforts The Drive to FBS.
 Following the release of the committee's report, the university's Associated Student Government passed a bill for a student referendum to be held the following spring to obtain the student body's endorsement of an increase in fees to help pay for the move to the FBS.
 In February 2008, almost 80% of the students who voted in the referendum, approved a raise in the athletics fee by $10 over the next five years.
-Another set of milestones for The Drive involved improvements to Texas State's football stadium, Bobcat Stadium.
+Another set of milestones for the Drive involved improvements to Texas State's football stadium, Bobcat Stadium.
 Three phases of construction were completed to double the seating capacity of the stadium to 30,000, add luxury boxes, improvements to the press box, and replace the visitors' locker room.

 Alumni

 Texas State University's most notable alumnus is U.S. president Lyndon B. Johnson.
 Johnson attended the university, then known as the Southwest Texas State Teachers College, from 1926 until 1930 when he earned his Bachelor of Science degree.
 As a student, Johnson participated on the debate team and was an editor for the student newspaper, then known as the College Star.
 Johnson remains the only U.S. president who graduated from a university in the state of Texas.

 Another notable alum is Grammy Award-winning American country music singer George Strait.
 Strait graduated in 1979 from the university, then known as Southwest Texas State University, with a Bachelor of Science in agriculture.
 As a student, Strait performed his first show with the Ace in the Hole Band at Cheatham Street Warehouse in San Marcos.
 In 2006, Strait was given an honorary Doctor of Humane Letters by University President Denise Trauth.

-Other notable alumni include: General Robert L. Rutherford, United States Air Force; musician Scott H. Biram; actor Powers Boothe; writer Tomás Rivera; Texas state representative Alfred P.C.
+Other notable alumni include: comedian Devon Walker, who joined the cast of Saturday Night Live in 2022; General Robert L. Rutherford, United States Air Force; musician Scott H. Biram; actor Powers Boothe; writer Tomás Rivera; Texas state representative Alfred P.C.
 Petsch; columnist "Heloise" (Ponce Cruse Evans); mathematician and former president of the American Mathematical Society R. H. Bing; St. Louis Cardinals first baseman Paul Goldschmidt; professional wrestler Lance Archer (Lance Hoyt); Texas musician Charlie Robison; and military historian Alan C. Carey.